Gimyk/scss_mixin/README.md

 This contains common SCSS template code for you to include in your project.
 Just import the tools into your code and you can make use of the **@mixins**

+Or if you are using VS code, you can download the extension Live Sass Compiler [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass)

 ## Nav file
 This contains simple responsive nav bar HTML and SCSS to get started with